adevinta/spark-android/spark/src/main/kotlin/com/adevinta/spark/components/icontogglebuttons/IconToggleButtons.md

 #### IconToggleButtonTinted

-Tinted icon toggl buttons are medium-emphasis buttons that is an alternative middle ground between default filled icon toggl buttons and outlined icon toggl buttons.
+Tinted icon toggle buttons are medium-emphasis buttons that is an alternative middle ground between default filled icon toggl buttons and outlined icon toggl buttons.
 They can be used in contexts where lower-priority icon button requires slightly more emphasis than an outline would give.